wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.6.md

 #### PHP Warnings

 A significant number of PHP Warnings that were being logged as a result of using PHP 8/8.1 have been resolved.
 The number of messages logged should be reduced on most systems.
-Please not that custom code and templates can still create these warnings if the variables are not initialized correctly.
+Please note that custom code and templates can still create these warnings if the variables are not initialized correctly.

 ### Additional Issues